OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-cloud-service/index.md

 ## Step 1: Packaging

-An Azure cloud service package is normally compiled into aÂ `.cspkg`Â file.
-This file will need to beÂ [re-packed into a supported package](/docs/home/packaging-applications.md)Â for Octopus to consume.
-The easiest way to do this currently is to either create a simple zip file or use theÂ [NuGet.exe command line tool](/docs/home/packaging-applications/nuget-packages/using-nuget.exe.md).
+An Azure cloud service package is normally compiled into a `.cspkg` file.
+This file will need to be [re-packed into a supported package](/docs/home/packaging-applications.md) for Octopus to consume.
+The easiest way to do this currently is to either create a simple zip file or use the [NuGet.exe command line tool](/docs/home/packaging-applications/nuget-packages/using-nuget.exe.md).
 For example, the resulting NuGet package will look like this:

 ![](/docs/images/3048662/3278363.png)